-Candidates must be Canadian citizens or permanent residents for the entire scholarship and must be residing in Canada at the starting date of part 2 (Operating Grant) of the scholarship.
+Applicants must be Canadian citizens or permanent residents for the duration of the scholarship and must reside in Canada to receive part 2 (Operating Grant) of the scholarship.
 Proof of Canadian citizenship or permanent residence is required.
 Please refer to the Appendices section of the Application Form for further details.

-Each candidate must be registered as a postdoctoral fellow in a university or accredited institution and must commit to starting work as a researcher in a university or accredited Canadian institution between January 1, 2021 and March 1, 2022.
+Applicants must be a postdoctoral fellow in a university or accredited institution and must commit to pursuing a research position in a university or accredited Canadian institution between January 1, 2022 and March 1, 2023

-A research associate who wishes to pursue a career as an independent investigator may be eligible to apply.
+Research Associates who wish to pursue a career as an independent investigator may apply.

 Applicants whose postdoctoral training may have been delayed due to extenuating circumstances are invited to contact the Cancer Research Society to determine their eligibility.